Telsey Advisory Group Reiterates TJX Companies (TJX) Outperform Recommendation

 What is the Fund Sentiment?

-There are 2855 funds or institutions reporting positions in TJX Companies.
-This is an increase of 99 owner(s) or 3.59% in the last quarter.
-Average portfolio weight of all funds dedicated to TJX is 0.59%, a decrease of 2.68%.
-Total shares owned by institutions decreased in the last three months by 0.51% to 1,222,593K shares.
+There are 2852 funds or institutions reporting positions in TJX Companies.
+This is an increase of 12 owner(s) or 0.42% in the last quarter.
+Average portfolio weight of all funds dedicated to TJX is 0.60%, an increase of 5.23%.
+Total shares owned by institutions decreased in the last three months by 0.95% to 1,219,738K shares.
 The put/call ratio of TJX is 0.76, indicating a bullish outlook.

 What are Other Shareholders Doing?